 The challenge of choosing a phone with a predefined number of available phone lines?
 You have to understand your business communication needs and anticipate your future requirements.

 No matter the number of lines your company uses, it’s always better to have phones that can handle more.
-It’s important to point out these phones only need one wire, which makes installation a breeze.
+It’s important to point out that these phones only need one wire, which makes installation a breeze.

 What if you need four phone lines most of the year, but up to ten during busier seasons?